rcwowo/vod-archive/README.md

 ![A flow chart that shows how the automation works.](https://cdn.ltwilson.tv/u/ZZfMze.png)

+And the best part, all of this is technically free to host!
 A full guide will (probably) be available at some point.

 ## How do I modify this?
 Until I make a full guide on how to create the entire system for yourself, you will have to figure out and make your own solution if you intend to fork this project.
 If you find a bug, please report it to me either here on GitHub, or on Discord.